kevinkhuat/bitscoop-live/CONTRIBUTING.md

-# Contributing to Ografy
+# Contributing to BitScoop
-This document details the process by which you can set up a development environment and submit changes to the Ografy core repository.
+This document details the process by which you can set up a development environment and submit changes to the BitScoop core repository.

-The general workflow for contributing a change to Ografy is:
+The general workflow for contributing a change to BitScoop is:

 1. Fork the repository and clone your fork locally.
 2. Suggest an issue or request that an existing, unassigned issue be assigned